rust-lang/rust/docs/dev/style.md

 }
 ```

-Prefer `Default` even it has to be implemented manually.
+Prefer `Default` even if it has to be implemented manually.

 **Rationale:** less typing in the common case, uniformity.